jeremytammik/tbc/a/1772_autorun.md

 Not sure about the text file, since we just take all the links from the first one.

-[A] Good.
+**Answer:** Good.
 That is what I expected.
 This can easily be converted to autorun.
 The easiest solution is to use the manual user interface and the Revit journal file functionality like this:

 - Rename your input file `X.rvt` to `input.rvt`.
 - Open Revit.